Want to Know More? Click on highlighted terms to look up definitions in the glossary.

 Researchers are investigating the most effective ways to minimize toxic stress in children living below the poverty line, working through the federal Early Head Start program.

-An article by Dorian Friedman highlights the importance of a nurturing, supportive environment to protect young children against the harmful effects of stress.
+This working paper, released by the National Scientific Council on the Developing Child, highlights the importance of a nurturing, supportive environment to protect young children against the harmful effects of chronic toxic stress.

 Regular bedtimes, mealtimes, and other routines help preschoolers regulate emotions, which may help reduce obesity risk later in life.